Question: "Is belief in God a virus?"

 Why the vitriol?
 Ironically, for similar reasons adamant atheists give for the propagation of religion.
 Claiming believers are infected with a metaphysical virus provides comfort for those who don’t believe in God, especially those who have been hurt by religion.
 It “explains” that believers are ill, that their normal thinking skills have been taken over by a malevolent force.
 And it provides a unifying political cause—if religion is designed to spread easily, it must be kept out of schools, science, and, as far as possible, all human interactions.

-One of the most common arguments that belief in God is a mind virus is also one of the most emotionally charged: religion encourages people to do bad things and atheistic humanism encourages people to do good things.
-The on-going conversation between believers and atheists covers such ground as the Crusades vs. Stalin, medicine vs. orphanages, Jihad vs. the A-bomb.
-But as “proof,” atheists tend to point out the most malicious, least godly examples of religion-affiliated incidences.
+One of the most common arguments that belief in God is a mind virus is also one of the most emotionally charged: religion encourages people to do bad things, and atheistic humanism encourages people to do good things.
+The ongoing conversation between believers and atheists covers such ground as the Crusades vs. Stalin, medicine vs. orphanages, Jihad vs. the A-bomb.
+But, as “proof,” atheists tend to point out the most malicious, least godly examples of religion-affiliated incidents.
 And God is perfectly clear about how He views abusive religious leaders (Ezekiel 34), opportunistic religious practices (2 Peter 2:2–3), and even those undiscerning enough to follow (2 Timothy 4:3).

 But this argument should catch the believers’ attention for one simple reason: sometimes it’s true.
 Religious leaders are occasionally caught in sex scandals—and others often look the other way.
-Unbiblical views of God and the church are used as justification for war (Genesis 34).
+Unbiblical views of God and the church have been used as justification for war.
 And sometimes, out of fatigue, frustration, or misunderstanding of God’s grace, believers are unkind or even abusive.
-The Bible teaches that if we are persecuted for no reason, then we follow the example of Christ (John 15:18).
-But if we live in a manner that misrepresents the gospel, we get what we deserve (1 Peter 2:19–20).
+The Bible teaches that, if we are persecuted for no reason, then we follow the example of Christ (John 15:18).
+But, if we live in a manner that misrepresents the gospel, we get what we deserve (1 Peter 2:19–20).

-*Note: "Meme" is being used as the biological term indicating non-genetic trait sharing, not the various internet phenomena which borrowed the term.
+*Note: Meme is being used as the biological term indicating non-genetic trait-sharing, not the various internet phenomenon that borrowed the term.